Is enterprise agility related to business strategy? Is it the same as digital transformation? Or is it about flexibility? Here is an explainer

 Enterprise agility (EA) is a company’s ability to outperform the competition and drive growth by learning and adapting when confronted with foreseen and unforeseen circumstances, dilemmas, crises, and complex problems.

 That’s a broad definition.

 Let’s use a metaphor.
-How fast does information move from the edge of your organisation to the centre?
-Just like a gymnast, an agile organisation needs close connections between its senses and its ‘muscles’.
-This can be achieved by pushing the power out to the edge of the organisation.
-Or by smoothing the pathways of information to the centre.
+How fast does information move from the edge of your organization to the center?
+Just like a gymnast, an agile organization needs close connections between its senses and its ‘muscles’.
+This can be achieved by pushing the power out to the edge of the organization.
+Or by smoothing the pathways of information to the center.
 This is achievable with the technologies of today–especially with the rise of the API economy.

 How is EA related to business strategy?

 When we talk about projects and enterprise agility, it is about the ability to quickly organize and make the best use of the resources within the organization to deliver those projects.
 An enterprise being able to structure itself in a way that allows quick deployment of the right people to the projects; being able to establish governance practices that allow both quick and delegated decision-making; and standardizing key processes (creating a stable backbone) where everyone is talking in the same language–all these are factors that lead to an increase in agility and performance.